Abe Lamoreaux

 An Introduction to GEO (Generative Engine Optmization)

 Online Search is currently entering a new frontier - and it's the Wild West.
-Learn what GEO is and how to begin optimizing your online reputation.
+Learn what GEO is for your business and how to begin optimizing your online reputation.

 I’m not here to comment on whether AI is an overhyped fad or the future upon which all business is predicated.
 Truthfully, only time will tell.
 While I cannot tell you if the billion dollar investments from massive tech companies or the multi-million dollar deals they are inking with each of the Fortune 500 will pan into gold or gloom, I can tell you that misunderstanding how AI is impacting search is like showing up to the gold rush with a spoon instead of a shovel.